How to Set Up a Limited Company for Property Investors

 What is a Property Company?

 A property company is a company set up specifically to own property, such as a buy to let or a property development.
 A property company is a way of owning property indirectly.
-Instead of owning a property directly a property investor owns the company and the company owns the property.
+Instead of owning a property directly, ie: a property investor owns the company and the company owns the property.

 A property company is a legal entity in its own right quite separate from the owner of the company.